Tunneling with RTMP encapsulated in HTTP (RTMPT) should be avoided as it causes latency

 No pauses, delays or spikes

-The picture below shows a direct connection over RTMPS on 443 is being blocked somewhere on the client’s network and the fallback mechanism built into Connect of tunneling RTMP encapsulated in HTTPS is the fallback path.
-This is usually caused by either proxy servers or firewalls or both – any application-aware appliance on one’s network that sees the RTMPS traffic on 443 and recognizes that it is not HTTPS is a potential obstacle; RTMPS traffic is on port 443 and while it is disguised as HTTPS, it still may be blocked.
+The picture below shows a direct connection over RTMPS on 443 is being blocked somewhere on the client’s network and the fallback mechanism built into Connect of tunneling RTMP encapsulated in HTTPS is engaged.
+This is usually caused by either proxy servers or firewalls or possibly both – any application-aware routing appliance on one’s network that sees the RTMPS traffic on 443 and recognizes that it is not HTTPS and intercepts it is a potential obstacle; RTMPS traffic is on port 443 and while it is disguised as HTTPS, it still may be blocked.
 The result is tunneling, indicated by the “T” in the output:

 Compare with a connection without tunneling: